r4victor/tenthousandmeters/content/blog/python_bts_12.md

                     sock = key.fileobj
                     self.sel.unregister(sock)
                     self.create_task(task)

 ```

 What do we get out of it?
-First, we get the server that works with multiple clients perfectly fine:
+First, we get the server that handles multiple clients perfectly fine:

 ```text
 $ python clients.py